 Adding content to your library is the first step to anything you do in Zype.
 We provide easy, automated workflows to make content ingestion headache free and provide many resources for you to learn from.
 Visit our Import and Upload section to learn about all the methods you can use to add your content to your library.

 To share your content with your audience, you'll need to create playlists for videos.
 You can choose to add videos to your playlist automatically using categories, or manage playlists manually.
 As you import videos to your library and add metadata values, those values will then be available to select from to create category-based playlists.
 Once you select from those categories, the videos with matching values will then be automatically added to the corresponding playlist.
 Manual-based playlists do not require adding categories, but you will need to add individual videos to each manual playlist you create.
 To learn more, visit our Playlist section.

 Each customer has a unique way of organizing their playlists and it's up to you to decide how to create the playlist structure, based on your specific needs.
 Applications such as Amazon Fire TV require a specific structure for playlists to be served to devices.
 The most important requirement is that an empty playlist (stores no content) is created.
 This empty playlist is what Zype refers to as a "primary playlist".
 The primary playlist ensures the app will be rendered correctly to a device.
 After a primary playlist is created, you can add as many playlists beneath as you'd like.
 Playlists nested directly beneath the primary playlist are referred to as "parent playlists".
 These parent playlists can store content, or other playlists nested beneath them, called "children playlists".
 Visit our Manage Playlist Relationship section for a more detailed breakdown.

-Setting up your Stripe or Braintree account
+Setting up your Stripe, Braintree or Recurly account

 Zype supports the use of ad tags and ad macros to those customers with a large audience that wants to monetize their content with ads.
 Visit our Ads Section to learn more about using ads as part of your monetization strategy.